Letting Go In Love

 Cultivating a relationship with my own death

-This course is a path we can choose to walk together now, whatever stage we are at in our lives.
+These three retreat-workshops are designed to provide opportunities to walk together with others on a path that explores our own personal mortality, wherever we currently are in our lives.
 We can never know how or when we will die, but many who work with the dying share the view that it can potentially be a time of healing and spiritual transformation.
-With this possibility in mind, we will practice together, in times of silence and sharing, continuing the journey towards our death which we started at birth.
+With this possibility in mind, we will practice together, in times of silence and sharing, continuing the journey towards our death, which we started at birth.
 If we choose to enter the threshold of our own death now, our heart practices and enquiry in this territory may enable us to accompany others with ‘emptier’ hearts, so that more love shines through.
 And perhaps we ourselves can transition with less fear when it is our own time to die.

-A fundamental intention underlying the course is to enable us to familiarise ourselves with our intrinsically open and loving awareness, which if we can drop into more often, can support us living our lives more fully with a deeper sense of joy and peace.
-There is so much that is unknown to us about our own death, but we can cultivate the capacity to enter and rest in an open state of presence that co-arises with our moment-to-moment everyday experience.
-And bringing kindness to our current feelings, thoughts and unspoken half-conscious intuitions concerning our own death can enable us to feel and ‘know’ the reality of our own death more intimately.
-At a subtle level such knowing helps shape our own death awareness, with the possibility of it becoming an inner ‘staff’ to support us as we go forward in our lives.
+One key intention is to familiarise ourselves with our intrinsically open and loving awareness, which, if we can ‘drop’ into more often, can support us in living our lives more fully and with a deeper sense of meaning.
+There is so much that is unknown to us about our own death, but we can cultivate the capacity to enter and rest in this open state of presence that co-arises with our moment-to-moment everyday experience.
+And in addition, learning to bring kindness to our current feelings, thoughts and unspoken half-conscious intuitions concerning our own death can enable us to feel and ‘know’ the reality of our own death more intimately.
+At a subtle level such knowing can help shape our own death awareness, with the possibility of it becoming an inner ‘staff’ to support us as we go forward in our lives.

-During the course we will have the opportunity to tend to ourselves and each other with compassion and to listen to what arises and speaks to us on our shared journey.
-Through this it is hoped that we may more easily discern what we need to go forward with less resistance and a greater sense of freedom at the heart of our experience.
+During each of these retreat-workshops we will have the opportunity to tend to ourselves and each other with compassion and to listen to what arises and speaks to us in this context.
+Through this process it is hoped that we may more easily discern what we need to go forward with less resistance and a greater sense of freedom at the heart of our experience.
 A particular focus will be: what does ‘surrendering in love’ mean to me, and how can I practice this so that when my death comes, I have this experience to draw on?

-The course is essentially contemplative.
+Silence will be a thread running throughout, and the focus is on personal practice.
 Each day will begin and end with meditation, and there will be ‘blessed silence’ from 8.00pm to 8.00am.

-We have the privilege and gift to be located at Karuna Institute, immersed in the changing seasons and wild beauty of Dartmoor.
+We have the privilege and gift to be located at Karuna Dartmoor, immersed in the changing seasons and wild beauty of Dartmoor.

 Let this darkness be a bell tower